 Bayesian inference with spike-and-slab priors is an effective way to implement Bayesian model averaging over the space of time series regression models.
-Each combination of predictors is associated with a posterior probability $p(\gamma|\mathbf{y})$ that these predictors "belong in" the regression.
-Hence we can compute a weighted average over all the regression forecasts, using the posterior probabilities as weights.
+We will end up drawing from the posterior distribution of the parameters in the model.
+Each draw of parameters from the posterior can be combined with the available data to yield a forecast of y{t+1} for that particular draw.
+Repeating these draws many times gives us an estimate of the posterior distribution of the forecast y{t+1} .

 This approach is motivated by the Madigan and Raftery [1994] proof that averaging over an ensemble of models does no worse than using the best single model in the ensemble.
-See ? for links to tools and applications of Bayesian model averaging.
+See Volinksy [2012] for links to tools and applications of Bayesian model averaging.